Lysenkoism: Context

+The Marxist principle of partiinost (party spirit) held that science is tied to class interests: scientists had a duty to serve the working class.
+This caused scientific findings to be judged by their economic and political utility, and allowed for questionable work.
+Marxist revolutionary Nikolai Bukharin downplayed realist interpretations of nature.
+He said that science had to show how to manipulate natural phenomena to serve the interests of the proletarian class.
+Because genetics was linked to eugenics and social Darwinism, it was rejected as bourgeois, regardless of the evidence for it.

 Marxism–Leninism, which became the official ideology in Stalin's USSR, incorporated Darwinian evolution as a foundational doctrine, providing a scientific basis for its state atheism.
 Initially, the Lamarckian principle of inheritance of acquired traits was considered a legitimate part of evolutionary theory, and Darwin himself supported it.
 Although the Mendelian view had largely replaced Lamarckism in western biology by 1925, it persisted in Soviet doctrine.
 Besides the fervent "old style" Darwinism of Marx and Engels which included elements of Lamarckism, two fallacious experimental results supported it in the USSR.
 First, Ivan Pavlov, who discovered conditioned reflex, announced in 1923 that it can be inherited in mice; and his subsequent withdrawal of this claim was ignored by Soviet ideologists.
 Second, Ivan Michurin interpreted his work on plant breeding as proof of the inheritance of acquired traits.
 Michurin advocated directed plant breeding by environmental control: "We cannot wait for favors from nature: we must wrest them from her".

 Kliment Timiryazev, a popularizer of science in Russia, had sympathies with communism, and allied with the new Soviet republic.
 This made his views more orthodox and widely known.
-When gene theory rose in early 1900s, some gene theorists promoted saltative mutationism as an alternative to gradualist Darwinism, and Timiriazev vigorously argued against it.
+When gene theory rose in early 1900s, some gene theorists promoted saltative mutationism as an alternative to gradualist Darwinism, and Timiryazev vigorously argued against it.
 Timiryazev's views influenced many, including Michurin.